 “Set the cowl flaps on number three and pull the fire extinguisher,” Commander Adams ordered.
 “If the fire reaches the wing spar we’re dead!”

-Micah’s hands trembled as he eyed his parachute resting at his feet.
-Like most of the crew, he had stopped wearing his parachute.
-If their plane crashed, and they somehow managed to survive, certain death awaited through beheading, torture, or starvation.
+Micah eyed his parachute resting at his feet.
+If their plane went down, certain death awaited through beheading, torture, or starvation.
 He would rather die on his own terms.
-That was the plan.
 But now that he faced the real possibility of dying, he found his courage fleeting.

 The plane continued north over the Chugoku Mountains.
 Commander Adams spoke into his interphone.
 “I’m going to turn around.
 If we keep heading northwest we’ll reach the Sea of Japan.
 The Navy doesn’t operate rescue subs in that area.
 Our only chance is to come about.
 If we make the Pacific, a sub or PBY might find us.”

 Micah coughed as the smoke intensified.
 His eyes watered and ached.
-Commander Adams completed the turn and once again they were headed toward Hiroshima, the last place Micah wanted to see.
+Commander Adams completed the turn and once again they were headed toward Hiroshima—the last place Micah wanted to see.
 A cracking noise carried from the burning wing.
 The commander’s knuckles whitened over the control yoke.
 Micah snatched his parachute off the floorboard.
-Hiroshima appeared on the horizon, shining under the bright sun like a gem stone.
 Smoke obscured everything behind the flight engineer’s table.

 “We’re not going to make the Pacific.
 Sound the alarm bell,” Commander Adams instructed.
 “Prepare to bail out.”